 - Do you notice a lack of excitement during staff or all-staff meetings?

 - Do you see fewer ideas being percolated up for decisions?

-A necessary skill for any leader, especially the CEO, is to recognize when to step away from the helm and let others take the organization to a new level.
-It should be every leader’s job to not just leave the organization at a better place than when they stepped in, but to set the stage for the next leader to move it beyond your wildest dreams.
+A necessary skill for a leader, especially CEO, is to recognize when to step away from the helm and let others take the organization to a new level.
+It should be every leader’s job to not just leave the organization at a better place than when they stepped in, but to set the stage for the next leader in moving it beyond your wildest dreams.